nikerl/quadrisparse/README.md

 `QuadriSparse` is a sparse dense matrix mulitplication (SpMM) accelerator and RISC-V ISA extention based on the matrix multiplication co-processor [Quadrilatero](https://github.com/pulp-platform/quadrilatero).
 It uses the CORE-V-X-IF interface to interface with `OpenHW Group` CPUs and the OBI protocol to interface with memories.

-This project was developed as part of a master thesis at Chalmers Univeristy of Technology.
+This project was developed as part of a masters thesis at Chalmers Univeristy of Technology.

 ## Dependencies
 - Verilator: SV simulator